PRP Injections for Hair Growth Overview

 Duration of Results: 6+ months, repeat treatments will maintain results indefinitely

 “Dr. Kulbersh is an extremely skilled and knowledgeable physician who goes above and beyond to care for his patients.
 He took the time to listen to my concerns and answer all of my questions.
 In addition, every single visit to Carolina Facial Plastics was a comforting and welcoming experience.
 Without reservation, I recommend Dr. Kulbersh to anyone looking for a great facial plastic surgeon.”

-Hair loss is inevitable, but the onset or speed of hair loss will vary between patients.
-There are many options to restore and maintain the hair.
-One great option to stimulate hair growth is the injection of PRP into the areas of concern.
+Hair loss is inevitable, but the onset or speed of hair loss varies between patients.
+There are many options to restore and maintain hair today.
+One option to stimulate hair growth is PRP injections into the areas of concern.

 PRP stands for platelet-rich plasma.
 Platelet-rich plasma is a type of regenerative medicine that is created from the patient’s own blood.
-A small amount of blood is drawn from the patient, and it is then spun in a centrifuge.
-After the blood is spun, the platelets will be separated from the other blood products.
-This liquid, which is rich in platelets, is an ideal solution that can be used to stimulate hair growth.
+A small amount of blood is drawn from the patient and spun in a centrifuge.
+After the blood is spun, the platelets are separated from the other blood components.
+The platelets are an ideal solution for stimulating hair growth.